.png)

 How long will a small animal physio session take?

-We ask that all animals are clean and dry in preparation for the session.
+We kindly ask that all animals are clean and dry in preparation for their sessions.

-Do you need veterinary consent for my cat or dog to have physiotherapy?
+Do you need veterinary consent for my animal to have physiotherapy?

-By law we do require veterinary consent to treat your pet.
+We do require veterinary consent to treat your animal.

-Once you have completed our registration form we will contact the veterinary practice your pet is registered at to gain the vets consent and request the clinical history.
+Once you have completed our Client Registration Form we will contact your veterinary practice to gain consent and the clinical history.

 Each session is tailored to the individual animal.
-As a result the number of sessions required is dependent on the findings and the reason they are receiving physio.
-Physio does not stop when you leave the appointment and we will provide exercises and a treatment plan for you to continue at home before the next session.
+As a result the number of sessions required is dependent on the assessment findings and treatment goals.

-Can you treat my pet if they are nervous or aggressive.
+Can you treat my animal if they are nervous or aggressive?

 We understand that when animals are in a situation they are not used to they may become more nervous or anxious than usual.
-We will always work slowly at the animals pace to minimise undue stress and adapt treatment where necessary.
+We will always work at the animals pace to minimise undue stress and adapt treatment where necessary.
 Most animals respond very well to this.
+It is also helpful if you contact us prior to your appointment where we can provide you with advice on distraction techniques that may be of help.

 If your animal has shown aggressive tendencies in the past we would ask that you notify us prior to the session so we can complete an accurate risk assessment.